stefnotch/cgue23-cat-to-the-past/README.md

 - F8 enables/disables view frustum culling
 - Esc to quit

+## How to beat the game

+First level
+1. Walk through laser
+2. Door closes
+3. Rewind time
+4. Walk through door

+and then beat the rest of the game

 ## Compiling and Running

 You'll need a [Rust toolchain installed](https://www.rust-lang.org/tools/install).
 After that, you can start the game with